About 500 people drown in Canada every year, but most drownings are preventable. Learn how to be Water Smart® whenever you’re in, on, or around water!

 - Tread water for 1 minute – Support yourself at the surface and get your bearings

 - Swim for 50 metres – Using any method of propulsion, swim to safety

 Wear Your Lifejacket!

-The Lifesaving Society’s drowning reports show that not wearing a lifejacket or personal flotation device (PFD) is a relevant factor in 79% of boating deaths.
+The Lifesaving Society’s drowning reports show that not wearing a lifejacket or personal flotation device (PFD) is a relevant factor in the majority of boating deaths.
 Many lives could be saved every year in Canada if lifejackets and PFDs were worn.